CamiloSerranoDamha/BAT-VBS/README.md

 1) *.f90 files:
 BAT and BAT-VBS models Fortran subroutines (source code)

-3) EXAMPLE_BAT_INVERSION_VBS.f90, EXAMPLE_BAT_INVERSION.f90, EXAMPLE_BAT.f90:
+2) EXAMPLE_PROGRAM.f90:
-Standalone programs that illustrate how to run the different functions of the BAT-VBS model
+Standalone Fortran program that illustrates how to run the BAT-VBS model

-4) EXAMPLES_INFORMATION.pdf:
-PDF file that describes the different functions of the BAT-VBS model (EXAMPLE_BAT_INVERSION_VBS.f90, EXAMPLE_BAT_INVERSION.f90, EXAMPLE_BAT.f90)